555 Liberty Street SE Room 215

 Salem OR 97301

-The Court is the Judicial Branch of Municipal Government.
-The Municipal Court adjudicates misdemeanor, violation and parking cases arising from municipal ordinances, state statutes and miscellaneous matters as provided by ordinance.
+The Municipal Court is the Judicial Branch of City of Salem Government.
+The Municipal Court adjudicates misdemeanor, violation, and parking cases arising from municipal ordinances, state statutes, and miscellaneous matters as provided by ordinance.

 Access To Justice For Displaced Defendants